tariqaq/tariqaq.github.io/README.md

 <br/>

-## Keep in mind for viewing the video, dropbox limited the video to 15 minutes, However when downloading the video, it wont be limited.
+## You dont need to sign in Dropbox to view or save/download the video.
+If it asks to sign in, click x button on top.
+Keep in mind for viewing the video, dropbox limited the video to 15 minutes, However when downloading the video, it wont be limited.

 ### 1440p resolution -
 #### **The link for viewing the farewell PPTX video(15min limit)** --> *[Click to view video 1440p]*